auphong2707/hospital-readmission-risk/README.md

 This preprocessing script will:
 - Load data from `./data/diabetic_data.csv`
 - Apply comprehensive preprocessing covering 100% of README requirements
-- Generate a balanced dataset ready for machine learning
+- Create train/validation/test splits (70%/15%/15%)
+- Upload to HuggingFace Hub
-- Output: 180,818 samples with 96 engineered features
+- Output: 101,766 samples with 113 engineered features

-**Prerequisites**: Ensure pandas, numpy, scikit-learn, and imbalanced-learn are installed.
+**Prerequisites**: Ensure pandas, numpy, scikit-learn, and python-dotenv are installed.

 **Data Structure**: The script expects the following data files in the `data/` folder:
 - `data/diabetic_data.csv` - Main dataset (automatically loaded by the script)